browserengineering/book/book/animations.md

 Chrome with the `--show-composited-layer-borders` command-line flag; there is also a DevTools feature for it.

-But there's actually another benefit that is just as important: we can run the animation entirely off the main thread.
-That's because the browser thread can play tricks to save off intermediate GPU textures from a display list.[^not-dom] I'll show you one way how.

-[^not-dom]: On the other hand, the browser thread does *not* have the ability to do something with the DOM or JavaScript, because as mentioned in Chapter 12, the DOM and JavaScript are not multi-threaded.

 As I explained in [Chapter 11](visual-effects.md#browser-compositing), Skia sometimes caches surfaces internally.
 So you might think that Skia has a way to say "please cache this surface".
 And there is---the way is for the user of Skia